GVDub/panai-seed-node/docs/memory.md

 - **BAAI/bge-small-en** via `SentenceTransformer` for embedding text
 - **Ollama-compatible models** (e.g., `mistral-nemo`) for summarization, reflection, planning, and dreaming

+## Services Integration

+As of the latest refactor, core functionality has been modularized into a `services` directory.
+This includes:

+- `services/memory.py`: Handles memory logging, embedding, and vector search using Qdrant.
+- `services/chat.py`: Manages interaction with local language models via Ollama.
+- `services/config.py`: Centralized configuration and environment variable management.
+- `services/logger.py`: Shared logger setup for consistent output and debugging.

+These services are consumed by the main FastAPI app, enabling easier extension, testing, and eventual integration into a federated PanAI network.

 ## Key Endpoints

 - `POST /log_memory`: Add a new memory to the system